 It's easy to meditate and eat well when everyone around you is doing it.
 The hard part is establishing a healthy routine once you return home.
 These four tips will help you with the transition.

 One of the most common fears for people who attend a retreat is not being able to keep up what they’ve started once they return home.
 Motivation is high when you’re surrounded by like-minded individuals, but what happens to your enthusiasm when you leave the group environment?
 Good intentions easily fade as the days and weeks go by.
 With such a big commitment in time and money, you want to be sure the investment in your retreat will pay off in the long run.

 Although there are no guarantees, you’re setting yourself up for success just by stepping out of your day-to-day routine and attending a meditation retreat.
 The old saying goes, old habits die hard, but good habits are hard to break too, once they’ve been established.
 By immersing yourself in a new environment, where you practice meditation, yoga, and Ayurvedic eating, it’s much easier to keep that ball rolling once you’ve returned home.

 It can be difficult for people to break away from their lives for more than a few days but the longer you can spend away at a retreat, the more likely you are to keep up your new practices when you get back.
 Chopra Center retreats such as Perfect Health and Seduction of Spirit run for six or seven days, giving attendees a better chance at creating new lifestyle practices that will become life-long habits.

-Even if you can’t get away for a full week, there are things you can do to help ensure your continued success following the retreat.
+Even if you can’t get away for a full week, there are things you can do to help ensure your continued success following any health retreat.

 Ease the Transition Back Home

 The people who are still meditating, practicing yoga, or eating Ayurvedically four days after returning home are usually the same people who are still practicing their good habits six months later.